Sunday, December 4, 2022

 5. Medley: I Feel So Bad/Travelling Riverside Blues/32-20 Blues/Diving Duck Blues/Fixin' to Die/That's All Right (Mama)

-These tracks include outtakes from the first three albums, but primarily from III, and including also "Hey, Hey, What Can I Do" that was originally released as a b-side to "The Immigrant Song."
+These tracks include outtakes from the first three albums, but primarily from III, including also "Hey, Hey, What Can I Do" which was originally released as a b-side to "The Immigrant Song."
 The last track has not actually been officially released but is available on various bootlegs and on the web, sometimes titled “Blues Medley.”
 For cover art, I used a stock photo of the abandoned English village of Tyneham and added titles.
-Albion is an alternative name for Great Britain, and is sometimes used poetically to refer to the island.
+Albion is an alternative name for Great Britain and is sometimes used poetically to refer to the island.
 So I titled the album Albion Revisited yet showing a ruined, abandoned town, which I thought was sort of symbolic.

 And there you have it: three albums of outtakes arranged close to reverse chronologically.
 I think the release of these would have been better than the somewhat haphazard way the tracks popped up over the years.
 I also think it would have been interesting if these had been released each year beginning in 1982 as it would have continued the band's album releases into the mid-'80s.